Exponential growth of random infinite Fibonacci sequences: Proofs

-We shall now state a version of a result from \cite{GM} that we are going to use.
-Let $U$ be a unitary operator and let $K_n,\ n\ge1$ be a sequence of iid compact random operators acting on a Hilbert space $H$.
+\corO{We shall now state a version of a result from \cite{GM} that we are going to use (see \cite{Ru} for a similar statement).} Let $U$ be an isometry and let $K_n,\ n\ge1$ be a sequence of iid compact random operators acting on a Hilbert space $H$.
 Set $V_n=(U+K_n)(U+K_{n-1})...(U+K_{1})$.
 By the Kingman sub-additive ergodic theorem, the following limit exists almost surely: